rj45/nanogo/README.md

 `int`s, `uint`s, `byte`s, `rune`s and pointers are 16-bits for rj32.
 But non-standard sizes can violate some assumptions in the standard library, so anything relying on those assumptions will have bugs.

 Almost none of the standard library is supported.
-You can try it and see if it will work, but some fundamental assumptions are violated, as well as many features relied are missing.
+You can try it and see if it will work, but some fundamental assumptions are violated, as well as many features relied on are missing.
 This compiler is meant to help you write your own standard library, kernel, OS and other software for your own homebrew CPU, so you could see the lack of a standard library as a feature.

 ## Design